 Hal has served on energy panels appointed by Presidents Bush and Clinton, and has published two books and dozens of articles on energy and national security issues.
-He is President of the Board of Directors of the New-Land Foundation, a member of the Board of Directors of Fifth Third Bank, Vice Chairman of the Scientific Advisory Board for Mercator Climate Center, and a Senior Fellow for Energy and the Environment at the Paulson Institute.
+He is President of the Board of Directors of the New-Land Foundation, a member of the Board of Directors of Fifth Third Bank as well as of the Scientific Advisory Board for Mercator Climate Center, and a Senior Fellow for Energy and the Environment at the Paulson Institute.
 Hal was awarded the Heinz Award for the Environment in 2016, was honored with the United Nation’s Clean Air and Climate Change Award in 2018, and received the California Air Resources Board’s Haagen-Smit Clean Air Award in 2019.

 Early in his career, Hal designed and built solar homes, and built an electric car for his commute.
 He holds B.S. and M.S. degrees from Stanford University in Engineering, specializing in Energy Planning.